About

 Whether it’s traveling to new destinations, meeting people from different backgrounds, or discovering what makes each culture unique, Inna is always excited about the adventure life has to offer.

-Emily Schott | Settlement Coordinator / Communications Coordinator
+Emily Schott | Program Coordinator / Communications Coordinator

 Languages spoken: English, High German,